Abdul-Naafay/Path-Prediction-Algorithm/README.md

 # Path Prediction using KNN and Decision Tree

-This project implements path prediction using K-Nearest Neighbors (KNN) and Decision Tree algorithms.
+This group project implements path prediction using K-Nearest Neighbors (KNN) and Decision Tree algorithms.

 ## Dataset